castorini/pyserini/docs/experiments-ltr-msmarco-passage.md

 ```

 The above script will convert the collection and queries to json files with text_unlemm, analyzed, text_bert_tok and raw fields.
-Next, we need to convert the MS MARCO jsonv collection into Anserini's jsonl files (which have one json object per line):
+Next, we need to convert the MS MARCO json collection into Anserini's jsonl files (which have one json object per line):

 ```bash
 python scripts/ltr_msmarco-passage/convert_collection_to_jsonl.py \